Oliver-Preuschl/lwc-das/README.md

 # State Transformations

 The unity of all outgoing properties form the _distributed application state_.
 However, in some cases it may be required to add additional properties to the state or modify existing ones.
 One examplary use case could be to change the visible fields in a data table depending on the chosen sObject name.
-Those state transformations can be build declaratively using the custom objects _Distributed State Transformation_ and _Property Transformation_.
-A single _Property Transformation_ (1.)specifies a value for an additional state property whenever an existing state property changes to a specific value.
+Those state transformations can be built declaratively using the custom objects _Distributed State Transformation_ and _Property Transformation_.
+A single _Property Transformation_ (1.) specifies a value for an additional state property whenever an existing state property changes to a specific value.
 A _Distributed State Transformation_ record (1.) specifies a set of _Property Transformations_ to make them accessible in the Lightning App Builder using the component _Distributed State Transformation_ (2.).

 ![Distributed State Transformation](images/distributed-state-transformation.png)
 _1. Distributed State Transformation with Property Transformations_